ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: ODIN structures in 3D

 \subsection{COSMOS-z3.1-A}

 COSMOS-z3.1-A is among the largest cosmic structures identified by ODIN so far.
-This region contains eight distinct LAE surface density peaks -- shown in the top left panel of Figure~\ref{fig:spec_sources} as white contours -- spanning approximately $40\arcmin\times 40\arcmin$ in the sky, interconnected by cosmic filaments \citep{Ramakrishnan2023}.
+This region contains eight distinct LAE surface density peaks -- shown in the top left panel of Figure~\ref{fig:spec_sources} as white contours -- spanning approximately $45\arcmin\times 45\arcmin$ in the sky, interconnected by cosmic filaments \citep{Ramakrishnan2023}.
 It hosts around 400 LAEs and 17 LABs, of which we have spectroscopically confirmed 249 LAEs and 13 LABs.
 Our data firmly establish COSMOS-z3.1-A as an exceptionally rare and highly overdense region—a proto-supercluster.
 The only comparable system, {\it Hyperion}, is observed at a later epoch \citep[$z\approx 2.4$,][]{Cucciati2018}.

-Recently, \citet{McConachie2025} reported the discovery of $MAGAZ3NE$~J100143+023021, a protocluster at $z=3.122$, initially identified using the COSMOS2020 photometric redshift catalog \citep{Weaver2022:COSMOS2020} and subsequently confirmed through Keck/MOSFIRE spectroscopy.
+Recently, \citet{McConachie2025} reported the discovery of $MAGAZ3NE$~J100143+023021 {($MAG-1001$ henceforth)}, a protocluster at $z=3.122$, initially identified using the COSMOS2020 photometric redshift catalog \citep{Weaver2022:COSMOS2020} and subsequently confirmed through Keck/MOSFIRE spectroscopy.
 The spectroscopically confirmed region largely overlaps with one of the eight surface density peaks COSMOS-z3.1-A. While a few other ODIN peaks align with the photo-z density map, they lack spectroscopic confirmation \citep[see Figure~3 of][]{McConachie2025}, and the remaining peaks fall outside the 1.6~deg$^2$ COSMOS field.
-Among the 28 confirmed galaxies, three are ultramassive ($\log(M_\ast/M_\odot)\gtrsim11$).
-The presence of such massive galaxies and numerous LABs in COSMOS-z3.1-A suggests intense star-formation and/or AGN activity within these dense protocluster environments.
+Among the 28 confirmed galaxies, three are ultramassive ($\log(M_\ast/M_\odot)\gtrsim11$). {As we discuss later in this section, this structure is reasonably recovered in our 3D reconstruction.} The presence of ultramassive galaxies and numerous LABs in COSMOS-z3.1-A suggests intense star-formation and/or AGN activity within these dense protocluster environments.

 Figure~\ref{fig:cosmos_n501_s1_3d} presents a 3D reconstruction of COSMOS-z3.1-A from four different perspectives.
 The 3D contours are color-coded to reflect spatial density relative to the mean value.
 The X-Y plane represents the transverse (angular) dimensions, with the X-axis oriented along the east-west direction and the Y-axis along the north-south direction.
 The Z-axis aligns with the line-of-sight (redshift) direction, where negative values indicate positions closer to us and positive values indicate farther.
 As a visual aid, two fixed arrows are placed within the volume: the red arrow is aligned with a cosmic filament extending northwest from a large density peak, while the black arrow connects three prominent overdensity peaks.
 Green spheres mark the locations of confirmed LABs.
 Slight opacity has been applied to the contours to emphasize the spatial depth of the structures.